 The Company has used derivative financial instruments, specifically foreign currency forward and option contracts, to manage exposure to foreign currency risks, by hedging a portion of its forecasted expenses denominated in British Pounds expected to occur within a year.
-When such derivative financial instruments are used, the effect of exchange rate changes on foreign currency forward and option contracts is expected to offset the effect of exchange rate changes on the underlying hedged item.
+The effect of exchange rate changes on foreign currency forward and option contracts is expected to offset the effect of exchange rate changes on the underlying hedged item.
 The Company does not use derivative financial instruments for speculative or trading purposes.
-As of September 30, 2019and December 31, 2018, we did not have any derivative financial instruments.
+As of March 31, 2020 and December 31, 2019, we did not have any derivative financial instruments.